mikkohei13/Loxpyt/readme.md

 * must be able to handle spring nights, with lot of bird sounds
 * sound analysis is repeatable, so no need to store to db permanently
 - Report
-  - show start date in report and folder name
-  - show when new file starts
+  - Show start date in folder name.
+Difficulty: start date not known until first file metadata is created. unless we make function to get just that info from the file easily.
+(Now might take time, since need to convert stereo to mono etc.)
-  - sort Audiomoth files by date
+  - Sort Audiomoth files by date.
+Should sort correctly just by normal sort, but Windows does this incorrectly.
   - class with threshold, js to display only some thresholds
   - styles
   - warn of 10 consecutive bird segments?